Palm Springs & Joshua Tree

 THE PARKER PALM SPRINGS Designed by Jonathan Adler, this resort is in the heart of downtown Palm Springs.
 Behind the large Breeze Block facade lies a restaurant and terrace, bohemian bar, outdoor pool, tennis court, lawn games, and a spa.

-L’ HORIZON Built in 1952 by renowned architect William F. Cody, the midcentury modern hotel was a favorite celebrity destination spot in the 50s and 60s.
+L’ HORIZON RESORT & SPA Built in 1952 by renowned architect William F. Cody, the midcentury modern hotel was a favorite celebrity destination spot in the 50s and 60s.
 The current resort has been updated by Steven Herman, bringing back the glamour of the Hollywood golden age.

 THE ACE A trendy alternative to the grand resorts with a popular restaurant and bar.